NPM Modules Managing

 in Others

-to manage your dependencies is a great way to manage your project dependencies.
+Using npm to manage your dependencies is a great way to manage your project dependencies.

 - List modules in your project.